Kongx231/ilqr/README.md

 The mpc does not need to be ran on every timestep, and instead the feedback law and trajectory produced by the current solve can be used as a stabilizing controller for the rest of the horizon.

 ## ltvlqr
-Linear time varying linear quadratic regulator (ltvlqr) function solves for the optimal gain schedule givena trajectory.
+Linear time varying linear quadratic regulator (ltvlqr) function solves for the optimal gain schedule given a trajectory.
 Use this function, if you already have a trajectory that you would like to track.

+## h_ilqr
+Hybrid iLQR class which will solve the optimal set of inputs and gains for a hybrid system.

+## h_ltvlqr
+Coming soon: Schedule the piecewise smooth gain schedule given a hybrid trajectory.

 # Systems
 ## Acrobot